joshuaeckroth/csci221-website/lecture/template-metaprogramming.markdown

 Our use of template meta-programming will be limited to generating classes and functions that work on any type of object.

+**Important note:** Template classes and functions must have their full implementations in the header file, not an external `.cpp` file.
+This is because template classes and functions cannot be compiled in a generic way, so we cannot produce a `.o` file that is generic.

 ## Generic linked lists

 Think back to our linked lists.
 Let's say we have a linked list class: